buildpacks/rfcs/text/0000-rfc-process.md

 If you believe an RFC should be written but are either not prepared to author it personally or not prepared to do it _now_, please open an issue on this repo with a high level description of the desired change.
 This helps us keep track of good ideas and match make ambitious contributors with appropriately sized challenges.

 #### Drafting an RFC
-All RFCs begin life as a draft.
-Anyone wishing to propose a change to the project should create a draft RFC by:
+All RFCs begin life as a pull request.
+Anyone wishing to propose a change to the project should create an RFC pull request by:

 - Fork the RFC repo: <https://github.com/buildpacks/rfcs>
 - Copy `0000-template.md` to `text/0000-my-feature.md` (where 'my-feature' is descriptive. don't assign an RFC number yet).